adamjmurray/ableton-midi-sculptor/etc/DEVELOPERS.md

 2. Crop out the window toolbar

 Releasing
-1. Edit the device
+1. Bump the version number: Edit the device to update the version number text and save
-2. Freeze the device
-3. "Save as" the frozen device to the releases folder (e.g. releases/1.0/Sculptor.amxd)
+2. Freeze the device, then "Save as" the frozen device to the releases folder (e.g. releases/1.0/Sculptor.amxd)
-4. Confirm this copy of the device works by re-adding it to your set
+3. Confirm this copy of the device works by re-adding it to your set
+4. Update the README's link to the device
+5. Update release/latest-version.txt
+5. Commit all changes and push